Birding the Hotel Grounds – San Miguel Reservoir – Fredo Fresha Hummingbird Gardens (Poasito) – Bougainvillea Hotel Gardens

 female Masked Tityra

 The rain never stopped during our visit, it only varied in intensity, but most of us had a waterproof coat to hand.
 We never saw many species at all, it was quite bleak there and such a shame.
 All the hummingbird feeders had been removed, so we watched certain flowering plants.
 We ended seeing four species of hummers.
-The Magenta-throat Woodstar was by far the gem of hummers, we did see Lesser Violetear, Talamanca and Rufous-tailed Hummingbirds.
+The Magenta-throated Woodstar was by far the gem of hummers, we did see Lesser Violetear, Talamanca and Rufous-tailed Hummingbirds.

 Streak-headed Woodcreeper

 The rain drove us off after a woodland walk down into steep ravine.
 We saw very little down there too!
-Jason heard a White-breasted Wood-Wren and we all heard the call of the Lesser Violetear, but mostly we saw nothing.
+Jason heard a Grey-breasted Wood-Wren and we all heard the call of the Lesser Violetear, but mostly we saw nothing.

 Turquoise-browed Motmot

-It was late afternoon when we arrived at the Bougainvillea Hotel we hadn’t planned an official walk but most of the group went out into the extensive gardens for ther last hour or so of daylight.
+It was late afternoon when we arrived at the Bougainvillea Hotel, we hadn’t planned an official walk but most of the group went out into the extensive gardens for ther last hour or so of daylight.

-Red-billed Pigeon taken by Kev Jones
+Red-billed Pigeon taken by Kev Jones in the Hotel grounds

 Nearly everyone in the group got to see the star of the show, the Mottled Owl!
-A pair of these elusive owls have been in residence in the gardens, in a huge clump of Bamboo for the last 4 years.
+A pair of these elusive owls have been in residence in the gardens, in a huge clump of Bamboo, for the last 4 years.

 The Rufous Collared Sparrow went down well, but generally there wasn’t that much activity.
 A group of Crimson-fronted Parakeets flew over as did a Yellow-headed Caracara.
 Small flocks of Red-billed Pigeons gathered in the taller trees, a Melodious Blackbird delivered its tuneful song right outside my room.